Jon Azkueta

 Jon Azkueta Castro (born in Usansolo on 3 May 1998) is a Basque author of romance novels in the young adult fiction genre.

-Azkueta made his debut in the young adult fiction genre on the Wattpad platform and later in paper with the Crossbooks publishing house (Grupo Planeta), with which she published the novels 69 segundos para conquistarte (2022), Huyendo del vicio (2023) and El último amanecer de agosto (2024).
+Azkueta made his debut in the young adult fiction genre on the Wattpad platform and later in paper with the Crossbooks publishing house (Grupo Planeta), with which she published the novels 69 segundos para conquistarte (2022), Huyendo del vicio (2023), El último amanecer de agosto (2024) or The Thirteen Seashells (2026).

 Early life and education

 Jon Azkueta Castro was born in Usansolo (Basque Country) on 3 May 1998.
+He is the son of Olympic athletes Cristina Castro and Jon Azkueta Legarreta.
+He is the brother of pelota player Egoitz Azkueta Castro.

-He studied a bachelor's degree in primary education at the University of the Basque Country.
+Azkueta studied a bachelor's degree in primary education at the University of the Basque Country.
 He has worked as a bookseller and as a teacher.
+He is also trained as a film and television screenwriter.

 In addition, Azkueta also trained as an actor.
 He studied at the Ánima Eskola School of Drama, where he trained in theatre with Sandra Tejero.
 In 2014 he participated in the stage production Miau, Miau, a musical theatre based on Cats, directed by Spanish stage director Sandra Tejero and staged at the Campos Elíseos Theatre (Bilbao).
 In 2014 he co-starred in the series Mucha Mierda!, alongside Unai Elizalde or Naroa Capel, playing the role of Iker, a romantic comedy in the world of theatre, directed by Eriz Cerezo and Iker Mendaza.

-Azkueta is also currently training as a film and television screenwriter.